wfailla/un-orchestrator/orchestrator/README_RUN.md

 Folder 'config' contains some configuration file examples that can be used to configure/test the un-orchestrator.

-  * config/physical\_ports-example.xml: configuration file describing
+  * config/universal-node-example.xml: configuration file describing
-    the physical ports to be handeld by the un-orchestrator.
+    the physical ports to be handeld by the un-orchestrator, as well as the amount of CPU, memory and storage provided to the universal node.
   * config/simple\_passthrough\_nffg.json: simple graph that implements
     a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having been handled to the vswitch.
+  * config/passthrough\_with\_vnf\_nffg.json: graph that include a virtual network function.
+Traffic is received from a first physical port, provided to a network function, and then sent our from a second physical port.

 ### How to start xDPd to work with the un-orchestrator